 Notes

-- The craft cone can be covered in plastic wrap first if desired.
+- Cone may be wrapped in plastic wrap if desired.

 Wow Elysia this is incredible!
 What a beautiful way to do a fruit display!
 Thank you for the inspiration!♥️